 The RSPCA does not have minimum dimensions for rabbit housing that are available to the public at this time.
-It is anticipated that the housing guidelines will include minimum dimensions for rabbits of different sizes.
+It is anticipated that the housing guidelines published at the end of 2018 will include minimum dimensions for rabbits of different sizes.
 Please note: The RSPCA has not endorsed or approved any rabbit housing products at this time.